 We consider our current forecasts of future profitability in assessing our ability to realize our deferred tax assets, including our state and local net operating losses and credit carryforwards.
-These forecasts include the impact of recent trends, including various macroeconomic factors such as the impact of the pandemic, on our profitability.
-Macroeconomic factors, including the impact of the pandemic, possess a high degree of volatility and can significantly impact our profitability.
-Given this uncertainty and the Company's cumulative three year losses, we believe we cannot rely on forecasts of future profitability for purposes of our assessment of the realizability of deferred tax assets and as such, we conclude that it is not more likely than not that, at January 29,2022, our U.S. net deferred tax assets will be utilized and a full valuation allowance has been maintained.
+These forecasts include the impact of recent trends, including various macroeconomic factors such as the impact of the pandemic and inflation, on our profitability.
+Macroeconomic factors, including the impact of the pandemic and inflation, possess a high degree of volatility and can significantly impact our profitability.
+Given this uncertainty and the

+Company's cumulative three year losses, we believe we cannot rely on forecasts of future profitability for purposes of our assessment of the realizability of deferred tax assets and as such, we conclude that it is not more likely than not that, at January 28,2023, our U.S. net deferred tax assets will be utilized and a full valuation allowance has been maintained.

-For the fiscal years 2021 and 2020, the Company maintained a valuation allowance of \$35.8 million and \$36.1 million, respectively, attributable to deferred tax assets, state, local and foreign net operating loss carryforwards and federal and state tax credits which are not realizable on a more likely than not basis.
-While the Company does not expect material adjustments to the total amount of valuation allowances within the next twelve months, changes in assumption may occur based on the information then currently available.
-In such case, the Company will record an adjustment in the period in which a determination is made.
+For the fiscal years 2022 and 2021, the Company maintained a valuation allowance of \$28.8 million and \$35.8 million, respectively, attributable to deferred tax assets, state, local and foreign net operating loss carryforwards and federal and state tax credits which are not realizable on a more likely than not basis.
+The amount of deferred tax assets considered realizable, however, could be adjusted in the next twelve months if future objective negative evidence in the form of cumulative losses is no longer present and additional weight is given to subjective evidence such as the Company's forecasts of future profitability.
+In such case, the Company will record an adjustment in the period in which such a determination is made.

 Accumulated other comprehensive gain is shown net of deferred tax assets and deferred tax liabilities.
-The amount was not significant at January 29, 2022 or January 30, 2021.
+The amount was not significant at January 28, 2023 or January 29, 2022.

-A reconciliation of the beginning and ending amounts of uncertain tax positions for each of fiscal 2021, fiscal 2020 and fiscal 2019 is as follows:
+A reconciliation of the beginning and ending amounts of uncertain tax positions for each of fiscal 2022, fiscal 2021 and fiscal 2020 is as follows:

-Fiscal 2021 Fiscal 2020 Fiscal 2019 Balance at beginning of year \$ 667 \$747 \$1,505 Additions for tax positions of prior years 82 Reductions for tax positions of prior years (280) (45) Additions for tax positions for the current year 137 Settlements/payments with tax authorities (87) (538) Reductions due to lapse of applicable statutes of limitation (80) (257) Balance at end of year \$ 437 \$667 \$ 747
+Fiscal 2022 Fiscal 2021 Fiscal 2020 Balance at beginning of year \$437 \$ 667 \$747 Additions for tax positions of prior years 258 Reductions for tax positions of prior years (280) Additions for tax positions for the current year 277 137 Settlements/payments with tax authorities (87) Reductions due to lapse of applicable statutes of limitation (63) (80) Balance at end of year \$909 \$ 437 \$667

-At January 29, 2022, January 30, 2021 and February 1, 2020, balances included \$0.3 million, \$0.5 million and \$0.6 million respectively, of unrecognized tax benefits that, if recognized, would favorably impact the effective tax rate in future periods.
+At January 28, 2023, January 29, 2022 and January 30, 2021, balances included \$0.7 million, \$0.3 million and \$0.5 million respectively, of unrecognized tax benefits that, if recognized, would favorably impact the effective tax rate in future periods.
 We do not expect any events to occur that would cause a change to our unrecognized tax benefits or income tax expense within the next twelve months.

 Our continuing practice is to recognize potential accrued interest and penalties relating to unrecognized tax benefits in the income tax provision.
-We accrued \$0.0 million for interest and penalties for each of the fiscal years 2021, 2020 and 2019.
-We had approximately \$0.0 million, \$0.0 million and \$0.1 million, respectively, for the payment of interest and penalties accrued at January 29, 2022, January 30, 2021 and February 1, 2020, respectively.
-The amounts included in the reconciliation of uncertain tax positions do not include accruals for interest and penalties.
+We incurred no interest and penalties for each of the fiscal years 2022, 2021 and 2020.
+We had no accruals for the payment of interest and penalties at January 28, 2023, January 29, 2022 and January 30, 2021.

 In fiscal 2006, we began participating in the IRS's real time audit program, Compliance Assurance Process ("CAP").
 Under the CAP program, material tax issues and initiatives are disclosed to the IRS throughout the year with the objective of reaching an agreement as to the proper reporting treatment when the federal return is filed.
-Previous years through fiscal 2019 have been accepted.
-Fiscal 2020 is in the post-filing review process.
+Previous years through fiscal 2020 have been accepted.
+Fiscal 2021 is in the post-filing review process.